des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 It was only by playing with Vagrant that I began to understand how they differed.
-Though Vagrant's features overlap with Packer's significantly, Vagrant is from the ground up centered around developing code.
+Though Vagrant's features overlap with Packer's significantly, Vagrant is from the ground up centred around developing code.
 The mere fact that the `Vagrantfile` (the file that specifies how to provision the virtual machine) is _designed_ to be stored and tracked with the code being developed is ground-breaking.
 Development environments by nature house code that is